The Benefits of Attending an All-Girls School in Perth

 In recent years, there has been a rise in the popularity of all girls schools across Australia.
-Compared to co-educational schools, an all girls school provides a unique environment that allows girls to thrive academically while building self-confidence.
-With single-sex education, girls can focus on their own development without the social pressures or distractions from the opposite gender.
+Compared to co-educational schools, an all girls school provides an environment allowing girls to thrive academically while building self-confidence.
+With single-sex education, girls can focus on their development without the social pressures or distractions from the opposite gender.

-Here, we explore the many benefits of attending an all girls school in Perth, WA, and how it can impact a student’s experience and formative years.
+Explore the unique aspects of an all girls school, and how a student’s experience and formative years are impacted.

 The Spirit of St Hilda’s